+Summary of company responses: Clear majority of companies support to not capture hysteresis for toggling the upperLayerIndication within the 3GPP specifications, as per the guidance received from RAN plenary.

+Proposal 3: Do not capture hysteresis for toggling the upperLayerIndication within the 3GPP specifications.

 In R2-2002969, while not proposing that 3GPP should specify any hysteresis, points out that the upperLayerIndication provided in idle mode is based the potential to use 5G, whereas the upperLayerIndication provided in connected is based on the UE actually being configured to use 5G.
 The document proposes to communicate this distinction to GSMA.

 Please provide your company view whether there is any need to provide further information to GSMA regarding the setting of the upperLayerIndication in idle and connected.